 Academy coaches often have their own theories about training, which is frequently based not on how a person and his brain learn, but on a game model.
 Therefore, they often defend these ideas and believe that a young player cannot play football if he doesn’t have the right technique and the skills to manage that technique during a game.

 True, but here too there’s a problem.

 Technique and skill are two different things.
 Pure technique, for example, is passing the ball using the inner part of the foot.
 Skill, on the other hand, is the use of this technique in match conditions consistent with the situation encountered on the pitch in which the player finds himself.

-So if a young player practices game patterns for hours, he isn’t engaging in the learning process.
-The moment he finds himself in a situation on the pitch during a game, where he has to make decisions, be creative and use the right skills, he will get confused.
+So, if a young player practices game patterns for hours, he isn’t engaging in the learning process.
+The moment he finds himself in a situation on the pitch during a game, where he must make decisions, be creative and use the right skills, he will get confused.
 The emotional side of his brain was involved to only a small extent or not at all during training.
 The player's brain will not be able to recognize the stimuli and the information coming from the situation in which he finds himself.
 Inevitably, he will have difficulty in choosing the right technique to solve the problem the opponent is creating.

 Training and coaches reverse the learning process and teach in the opposite way to how the brain assimilates information and what it looks like to play football.
 A way of training and teaching, where coaches encourage players to think about what they do and how they do it will be ineffective from the point of view of learning skills, not just technique.
 Instead, creating an optimal environment where players will also feel, touch, and get excited about developing their skills, will engage their brains.

 An emotionally engaged player is a learning player, even if this process occurs unconsciously.
-Playing football stimulates both hemispheres, so training cannot take place without involving both of them; otherwise it will be ineffective also from the point of view of the learning process and developing the potential of talented young players.
+Playing football stimulates both hemispheres, so training cannot take place without involving both of them; otherwise, it will be ineffective also from the point of view of the learning process and developing the potential of talented young players.

 As sports psychologist and performance coach Simon Hartley says: “We should strive to create a learning environment where our brain’s need for challenge meets its search for meaning”.
 Another great field hockey coach, Danny Kerry, draws attention to the context of the learning process and training and the benefits of this for developing the potential of young players: “I don’t believe in a cause and effect, mechanistic type of coaching, where if you do this, this will happen.
 The context is always changing, the opposition is changing, and even the nature of the sport is changing.
 There is an incredibly complex set of variables within a team sport context”